mihirchronicles/mihirchronicles.github.io/content/notes/on-programming.md

     - It is critical to know the ins and outs of a contract.
 You don't set your house on fire to test your smoke alarm.
 You test the contract.
 This ensures your applications will work together.
 The contract is between a consumer and a provider.
     - GraphQL is a query language that was developed specifically for APIs.
 It prioritizes giving clients exactly the data they request and no more.
 It is designed to make APIs fast, flexible, and developer-friendly.
 As an alternative to REST, GraphQL gives front-end developers the ability to query multiple databases, microservices, and APIs with a single GraphQL endpoint.
 Organizations choose to build APIs with GraphQL because it helps them develop applications faster.

-## Monolithic vs Microservice Architecture
+## Monolithic vs microservice architecture

 - A monolithic architecture is a traditional approach where an entire application is built as a single, self-contained unit.
 This architecture has several characteristics:
     - Single Codebase: All components of the application are part of one codebase.